Talk of Trump pullout alarms backers of Paris climate accord

 Former President Barack Obama helped broker the Paris accord and praised it during a trip to Europe this month.
 Trump has called the idea of global warming a hoax.

-Canada, the European Union and China have said they will honour their commitments to the pact if the United States withdraws.
+Canada, the European Union and China have said they will honor their commitments to the pact if the United States withdraws.

 Indian Prime Minister Narendra Modi met Spain's Mariano Rajoy in Madrid on Wednesday, and both countries reaffirmed their Paris commitments, without mentioning the United States.